rayyan35p/tp/docs/UserGuide.md

 Format: `addP p/PROJECT_NAME [e/EMPLOYEE_NAME] ...`

 * Adds a new project with the employees assigned to the project.
-* The employee must exist in the contacts list.
+* The employee must exist in the employees list.

 Examples:
 * `addP p/Project1 e/Betsy` will add `Project1` to the projects list with `Betsy` assigned to the project.
 * `addP p/Project2` will add an empty `Project2` to the projects list.

-### Assign Employee to Project: `assignE`
+### Assign employee(s) to project: `assignE`

-Assigns Employees to a Project in Taskhub
+Assigns employee(s) to a project in TaskHub

 Format: `assignE p/PROJECT_NAME e/EMPLOYEE_NAME [e/MORE_EMPLOYEE_NAMES]...`
-* The employees will be assigned to the Project
+* The employee(s) will be assigned to the project
-* The Project name and Employee names must exist in TaskHub.
+* The project name and employee names must exist in TaskHub.

 Examples:
 * `assignE p/Project1 e/Anton e/Joe` will add `Anton` and `Joe` to `Project1`

 ### Delete Project: `deleteP`

-Deletes the specified Project from TaskHub.
+Deletes the specified project from TaskHub.

-Format: `deletep INDEX`
+Format: `deleteP INDEX`
 * Deletes the project at the specified `INDEX`
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed employees list.
 * The index __must be a positive integer__ 1, 2, 3,...

 Examples:
-* `listp` followed by `delete 2` deletes the 2nd project in TaskHub.
+* `listP` followed by `deleteP 2` deletes the 2nd project in TaskHub.

 ### Exiting the program : `exit`